rocky-linux/wiki.rockylinux.org/docs/team/release_engineering/rpm/local_module_builds.md

         - x86_64
 ```

 See the reference now?
-It's not a commit hash that refers directly to 389-ds-base
+It's now a commit hash that refers directly to 389-ds-base
 on branch `r8-stream-1.4`, being the last commit/tag.
+See the glossary at the
+end of this page for more information, as it can be a commit hash, branch, or
+tag name.

 ### Configuring Macros and Contexts